OpenSourceEconomics/respy/docs/explanations/economic_model.rst

 sense that expected inter-temporal per-period utilities at a certain period :math:`t` are influenced by past choices.

-We will present the solution procedure for economic models alike in LINK TO SOLUTION_MODEL
+We will present the solution procedure for economic models alike in :ref:`solution_model`.